giongto35/cloud-morph/README.md

 ## Introduction

-CloudMorph is a decentralized cloud gaming/ cloud application service.
-It offers
-1. a concise technical stack to **develop**/**deploy** your own cloud gaming/ cloud application service.
-It enables all
-2. It follows the idea of Cloud Gaming: application is run on remote server, screen and user input are streamed back and forth between clients and server in optimal way.
-3. A Mesh network: There are cloudapp providers and
+CloudMorph is a decentralized cloud gaming/cloud application service.
+It still follows the idea of Cloud Gaming: application is run on remote server, screen and user input are streamed back and forth between clients and server in optimal way.
+In addition, it builds a decentralized network of cloudapp providers and cloudapp consumers, where providers can host their own cloudapp with given toolset and consumers can use any app in the network.

 ## Usecases

-- Open Source: Want to play with technology, try to setup a cloud gaming service on your own.
+- Experience hosting Cloud gaming service on their own.
-- Hosting Cloud gaming: The
-- Hosting Collaborative Gaming: Ex.
-Twitch play pokemon, or http://clouddiablo.com/
 - Playable Teaser: Web is the most accessible.
 Providers can put their apps into the discovery, so anyone can give first try directly.
+- Collaborative Gaming: Ex.
+Twitch play pokemon, or http://clouddiablo.com/
+- Open Source: Those ant to play with technology, try to setup a cloud gaming service on your own.
 - Plugable Cloud gaming module: it doesn't need to be a standalone website, which a

+## User Experience Goal:
+My top goal is to enhance the "User Experience" For both Provider/Consumer:
+1. A concise technical stack to **develop**/**deploy** your own cloud gaming/ cloud application service.
+2. Generic:
+- Run on WebBrowser, which are compatible for mobile web on Android/IOS.
+- Not rely on emulator/platform ([CloudRetro](https://github.com/giongto35/cloud-game) is ).
+In Cloud Morph, any window application can be
+3. A Mesh network: There are cloudapp providers and
+4. Modularizable:
+- CloudApp Core is packed to a Docker Image, with minimal interface for Video Streaming + Input Streaming.
+So it can be plugged with any Programming language like Python, not only Go as used in the repo.
+- Web Frontend Plugin:

 ## User Experience Goal:
 - One line deployment for provider